DrakeAxelrod/exam-prep-embedded/testing/GuideV2.md

 ## Confirming a theory

+measurement data can be useful for confirming a theory.

 ## Complexity and Technical Debt

 If you simply consider brute-force algorithms and their computational complexities (mostly intuitive, straightforward, easy, and obvious) in comparison to their more efficient and advanced counterparts (less intuitive and obvious) it should be easy to see the dilemma in building software.
 Oftentimes the most efficient way of building a software system isn’t the most intuitive or obvious choice.